li9chuan/jscomp/README.md

 * zlib.min.js      17.4k
-    *  the file is ten times smaller than jszip.min.
+    *  the file is ten times smaller than the new version of jszip.min.
     *  the buffer can be manipulated directly.